Artistic Process + Identity/heritage

 I love to research.
 I have a BA in Anthropology from the University of Montana, Missoula.
 I’m primarily self taught, but I credit the great education I received there as well as courses in art, art history, and museum studies as a base on which I’ve built my work.
 My sketchbooks are filled with both drawings and written ideas that I translate and build into my art.
 My personal and artistic philosophy is to never stop learning, so my art is continuously progressive as I work to incorporate new techniques and ideas into my pieces while retaining my artistic voice and style.
 I obsess over tiny details, I want the viewer to be drawn in closer, to see how I’ve played with patterns, space, and color.
 I choose panels based on the natural wood grain and how it will mesh with and enhance the landscape or subject.

 My heritage is a significant part of my identity as an artist.
 I am proud of my Slavic and Scandinavian roots and I incorporate ancient folk patterns and symbols from the regions my not so distant ancestors called home.
 In Montana, people like to say how many generations their family has been in Montana.
 In my family, we like to say how many generations we’ve been in America!
-I’m a second generation American and my family has raised me with wonderful knowledge of the Polish, Belarussian, and Swedish cultures I come from.
+I’m a third generation American and my family has raised me with wonderful knowledge of the Polish, Belarussian, and Swedish cultures I come from.
 I deconstruct and adapt folk patterns from these regions into something new as I draw across the wooden canvas with my pyrography pen.

 Landscape + Wildlife Inspiration